 The company is aiming globally with its newest flagships, the OPPO N1 (pictured above) and Find 7.
 The brand offers Oppo’s own Android skin (dubbed Color OS), but for some markets there’s the option of CyanogenMod’s new OS, potentially making it a big draw for Android geeks.
-A spin-off company from Oppo called OnePlus launches soon which will challenge Oppo with similarly strongly-specced phones with above-average size price-tags.
+A spin-off company from Oppo called OnePlus launched this year (see below) and which challenges Oppo with a similarly strongly-specced phone with an even smaller price-tag.

 Indonesia, Thailand, and the Philippines – all young and fast-developing mobile markets – are target new markets for OPPO.